TheTexta/obsidian-main/Psychology/Biological Psychology/Neurotransmitters.md

 How are they deactivated and recycled?
 Neurotransmitters floating in the space between need to be deactivated.
 Either they float away or are broken down by enzymes or they are re-uptaken.
 Re-uptake means that the neurotransmitters are collected by a special cell, and taken back to the terminal.

-If a neurotransmitter is released while a action potential is already happening, the signal is hypo-polarised, which stops the signal.
+If a [[Neurotransmitters|neurotransmitter]] is released while a action potential is already happening, the signal is hypo-polarised, which stops the signal.
 Which is called [[inhibition]]. [[Excitation]] is the opposite, when the transmitters cause a signal to start.

 Types of neurotransmitters
 - [[Acetylcholine]] (ACh)